 Ticketlab comes with a really great feature which allows existing or future Zendesk clients to sync their website-based tickets with Zendesk.
 This comes as a really useful features for both types of clients – those who are already using Zendesk as well as those who are not using it yet.

-Basically our multipurpose support theme allows you to have a complete sync between e-mail, Zendesk and your BBpress-based Tickets.
+Basically our wordpress ticket system allows you to have a complete sync between e-mail, Zendesk and your BBpress-based Tickets.
 When an agent or client replies to a support ticket, both ends of the synchronization will be updated instantly with the new info.

 What are my benefits as a Zendesk client?